superseriousbusiness/gotosocial/docs/configuration/database.md

 ## Settings

 !!! danger "SQLite cache sizes"
     More is not necessarily better for caches.
 They need to be tuned to the workload.
-The defaults should be plenty for most instances, and you should consult with the developers in the GoToSocial Help channel on Matrix first.
+The defaults should be plenty for most instances and you shouldn't change it.
+If you do change it, ensure you mention this when requesting help in the GoToSocial Help channel.

 ```yaml
 ############################